 For some time, we’ve been told there is a positive correlation between sauna use and circulatory, respiratory, cardiovascular and immune functions.
-Furthermore, regular sessions could stabilize the autonomic nervous system, reduce overall blood pressure, inflammation, oxidative stress, circulation of bad cholesterol, arterial stiffness and vascular resistance.
+For example, regular sessions may stabilize the autonomic nervous system, reduce blood pressure/inflammation, lower oxidative stress, eliminate the circulation of bad cholesterol and reduce arterial stiffness/ vascular resistance.

 Many scientists believe that the feelings of relaxation, improved mental health and overall well-being experienced from saunas are likely due to a surge in endorphins.

 What Is Finnish Sauna Bathing?

 The Sauna and Cardiovascular Health project provides new insight into how the body is affected by short sauna sessions.
 The study analyzed the effects of a 30-minute sauna bath in 100 test subjects.
 Immediately after the session, participants experienced a reduction in mean systolic blood pressure from 137mmHg to 130 mmHg and a decrease in diastolic blood pressure from 82 mmHg to 75 mmHg.

 A third study — conducted by the University of Eastern Finland — showed that sauna bathing could also prevent the risk of high blood pressure.
-The men who used the sauna between four to seven times per week were 50 per cent less likely to have elevated blood pressure.
-This was in comparison to those who used a sauna once per week.
+The men who engaged in sauna use four to seven times per week were 50 per cent less likely to have elevated blood pressure when compared to those who had just one session per week.

 Lately, we’ve been hearing a lot about Infrared Saunas.
 So you may be wondering, what’s the difference and are they better?

 Basically, an infrared sauna uses light to create heat, whereas a traditional sauna uses heat to warm the air.
 In comparison, an infrared sauna heats your body directly without warming the air around you.
 Therefore, the only significant difference seems to be the amount of heat produced, potentially making infrared saunas more tolerable.
 In fact, there is no concrete evidence showing that one type of sauna is better than the other (according to the Mayo Clinic).